dgaydukov/cert-ocpjp11/files/ocpjp11.md

 There is a big difference between timeOffset and timeZone.
 TimeOffset - is just time compare to UTC, like +8.00.
 TimeZone - is geographical time like `[Asia/Hong_Kong]`.
 TimeZone - is more broader, cause it includes DST (day save time) + it’s political concept.
 Let’s say tomorrow government decide that now this timezone should have offset not +8, but +9.
 So in these terms timeZone is more broader concept than timeOffset.
 Java & DB time practice (we use mysql here as example):
+* timestamp - the number of milliseconds since the `epoch` namely midnight, January 1, 1970 UTC
 * you have 3 classes in java to map to SQL, under `java.sql` package
     * Date - only dates
     * Time - only time